Find the events associated with the exhibition here!

 This exhibition has been recognized of national interest by the Ministry of Culture.
 As such, it receives exceptional financial support from the State.

-During the month of October 2020 on awarewomenartists.com you will find focuses 3 times a week on the artists of the exhibition She-Bam Pow POP Wizz!
+On awarewomenartists.com you will find focuses on the artists of the exhibition She-Bam Pow POP Wizz!
 Les Amazones du Pop, thanks to the partnership with AWARE (Archives of Women Artists, Research and Exhibitions).